Types of medical research

 These are usually studies of a treatment or preventive intervention.

-The treatment or intervention is applied to one group of people and their responses are then compared to another 'control' group who did not receive the treatment/intervention.
+The treatment or intervention is applied to one group of people, and their responses are then compared to a 'control' group, which is a group that did not receive the treatment/intervention.

 |Observational and epidemiological studies||